How to Coach Like a Leader … Even (Especially) When You’re a Skeptic

 2. Pick a question

-In my new book, The Coaching Habit, I offer up the seven essential questions all managers and leaders should have in their repertoire.
-I’d suggest you start by picking one — the one that feels most useful to you — and giving it a shot.
+The Coaching Habit offers up seven essential questions all managers and leaders should have in their repertoire.
+We suggest you start by picking one — the one that feels most useful to you — and giving it a shot.

 It could be the Kickstart Question: “What’s on your mind?”
 It’s an effective way to start a conversation and get more quickly to the heart of what matters.